Oil Leaks When Car Is Parked: 8 Causes

 5. Valve Cover Gasket Is Damaged

-A valve cover gasket is a seal that goes between the valve cover and the cylinder head of a vehicle’s engine.
-The valve cover gasket is there to prevent oil from leaking out of the engine.
+The valve cover gasket is an important seal in your car’s engine.
+It goes between the valve cover and cylinder head.
 The valve cover is also called a rocker cover.

 6. Damaged Seal Of Crankshaft and Camshaft Position Sensors